erikdubois/Aureola/README.md

 # OVERVIEW OF THE CURRENT COLLECTION

-Newest conky comes first
+The most recent conky come first

 # Aureola - Acros

-script to get the latest image for spotify a logo for the distro
+script to get the latest image for spotify and a logo for the distro

 ![Screenshots](http://i.imgur.com/pyZEPdf.png)